GoogleCloudPlatform/ezcx/INSTRUCTIONS.md

 }
 ```

-3. The full solution.
-While `ezcx` is modular, it's really designed to serve as a one stop shop for publishing Webhook Fulfillment APIs.
-In particular, `ezcx` provides structures for creating an HTTP server that's wired up to support the entire `ezcx` ecosystem.   `ezcx` provides a special type, the `ezcx.HandlerFunc`, that adapts between Webhook handler functions and HTTP handler functions:
+3. __The full solution__: `ezcx`serves as a one stop shop for publishing Webhook Fulfillment APIs.  `ezcx` provides structures for creating an HTTP server that's wired up to support the entire `ezcx` ecosystem.   `ezcx` provides a special type, the `ezcx.HandlerFunc`, that adapts between Webhook handler functions and HTTP handler functions:

 ```go
 // http.HandlerFunc